 We acknowledge and are grateful for the contributions made by Rainforest Aboriginal people including Elders from across the Wet Tropics.

-WE VALUE YOUR FEEDBACK: The Wet Tropics Management Authority and Terrain Natural Resource Management are commited to continuously improving our engagement with the wider community—we would love to hear from you.
+The Authority and Terrain NRM are committed to continuously improving our engagement with Rainforest Aboriginal people and the wider community—we would love to hear from you.